JAORMX/deet.blog/content/posts/day-3.md

 type = "post"

 +++
 Today we discovered that our little Deet has a strong love for chicken!

 ***

 Milestones today:

-* We discovered that Deet loves chicken
+* We discovered that Deet loves chicken.
-* Deet was way more active in the house following chicken pieces
+* Deet was way more active in the house following chicken pieces.
-* Smiles, smiles and smiles
+* Smiles, smiles, and smiles.

 ***

-As mentioned in the previous blog post, in the morning Deet was shy and stayed in the crate.
-This happened today as well.
+As mentioned in the previous blog post, in the morning, Deet was shy and stayed in the crate.
+The same happened today, as well.
 However, we noticed some signs that she had been active at night:

-* She rearranged her toys
+* She rearranged her toys.
-* She brought one of the new toys inside her crate
+* She brought one of the new toys inside her crate.
-* She was laying beside a missing shoe, cuddling with it
+* She was laying beside a missing shoe, cuddling with it.

-This was the first morning where we got worried and a little sad that she wasn’t coming out of her crate and seemed very scared.
+Today was the first morning where we got worried and a little sad that she wasn’t coming out of her crate and seemed very scared.
 So we decided to give her space.

 {{< figure src="/images/whatsapp-image-2020-07-09-at-13-11-14.jpeg" caption="Sad Deet" >}}